monkvision/monkjs/packages/common/README/UTILITIES.md

 console.log(getAvailableVehicleTypes(config));
 // Output : [VehicleType.CITY, VehicleType.SUV]
 ```
-Returns the list of available vehicle types based on the `sights` property of a `CaptureAppConfig` object.
+Returns the list of available vehicle types based on the `sights` property of a `PhotoCaptureAppConfig` object.

 # Environment Utils
 ### getEnvOrThrow